Configure TrustWeave

 16

-import com.trustweave.testkit.services.*
+import org.trustweave.testkit.services.*

 // Declarative, readable configuration

-val trustWeave = TrustWeave.build {
+val trustWeave = trustWeave {

 factories(

-trustRegistryFactory = TestkitTrustRegistryFactory()
+trustRegistryFactory = TestkitTrustRegistryFactory() // Only needed for trust registry

 )

-keys { provider("inMemory"); algorithm("Ed25519") }
+keys { provider(IN_MEMORY); algorithm(ED25519) }

-did { method("key") { algorithm("Ed25519") } }
+did { method(KEY) { algorithm(ED25519) } }

 anchor {

-chain("algorand:testnet") { provider("algorand") }
+chain("algorand:testnet") { provider(ALGORAND) }

-chain("polygon:mainnet") { provider("polygon") }
+chain("polygon:mainnet") { provider(POLYGON) }

 }

-trust { provider("inMemory") }
+trust { provider(IN_MEMORY) }

 }